SQL Query

 order by transactions desc;

-when querying Boolean fields in a MongoDB document, for example:
+Use the boolean values true and false when querying boolean fields in a MongoDB document, for example:

 select *